rems-project/read-dwarf/README.md

 `opam pin ocamlformat 0.12` and `opam install ocamlformat`.

+Then you can use `make format` to format your code.
 Please always format before committing.
 Ask everyone if you want to change ocamlformat options or bump the version.